Rudxain/Esoteric-CPU-Governors/README.md

 ## BogoGov

-Just like BogoSort, it sets the freq to a random value.
+Just like BogoSort, it sets the freq to a random value every `gen_rate` milliseconds, default param value is `1`.
 It doesn't even sample CPU load.

 ## Median